 (Due to its extension, this article is divided into two parts.
 This is the first part.
-The second part will be published shortly).
+The second part is available here).

 At the beginning of the year, it is important as Jesuit social organizations to look back on the year that has ended and try to see the challenges that 2018 will bring in relation to development cooperation.
 We live in a world full of great challenges such as the asymmetries of globalization, the poverty affecting more than 800 million of people, the rampant inequality, the adverse effects of climate change, the humanitarian crisis caused by the displacement of millions of people, the violence against women or the challenges that result from the knowledge society.
 However, there are also multiple possibilities, new forms of participation and new interests.
 In this context, the commitment of the international community acquired in September 2015 - The Development Goals and the 2030 Agenda – is particularly relevant.
 It can be thought of as the road map that will guide the achievement towards sustainable development in all countries over the next few years.
 The Sustainable Development Agenda was also completed with the Paris Agreement in December 2015, which established measures to combat the adverse effects of climate change.
 In the present international arena, one of the major challenges we face in 2018 is to continue to pursue the fulfillment of this Agenda, which requires that all countries that form part of the international community implement and establish the appropriate measures.